University of Pennsylvania: Academic medical center and biomedical research complex

 In 2018, the university's nursing school was ranked number one by Quacquarelli Symonds.
 That year, Quacquarelli Symonds also ranked Penn's school of Veterinary Medicine sixth.
 In 2019, the Perelman School of Medicine was named the third-best medical school for research in U.S. News & World Report's 2020 ranking.

-The University of Pennsylvania Health System (also known as UPHS) is a multi-hospital health system headquartered in Philadelphia, Pennsylvania, owned by Trustees of University of Pennsylvania.
+The University of Pennsylvania Health System, also known as UPHS, is a multi-hospital health system headquartered in Philadelphia, Pennsylvania, owned by Trustees of University of Pennsylvania.
 UPHS and the Perelman School of Medicine at the University of Pennsylvania together constitute Penn Medicine, a clinical and research entity of the University of Pennsylvania.
 UPHS hospitals include the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital, Chester County Hospital, Lancaster General Hospital, and Princeton Medical Center.
 Penn Medicine owns and operates the first hospital in the United States, the Pennsylvania Hospital.
 It is also home to America's first surgical amphitheatre and its first medical library.

-Research, innovations and discoveries
+International partnerships

+Students can study abroad for a semester or a year at partner institutions, which include the Singapore Management University, London School of Economics, University of Edinburgh, Chinese University of Hong Kong, University of Melbourne, Sciences Po, University of Queensland, University College London, King's College London, Hebrew University of Jerusalem, and ETH Zurich.

+Reputation and rankings

+U.S. News & World Report's 2024 rankings place Penn 6th of 394 national universities in the United States.
+The Princeton Review student survey ranked Penn in 2023 as 7th in their Dream Colleges list.
+Penn was ranked 4th of 444 in the United States by College Factual for 2024.
+In 2023, Penn was ranked as having the seventh-happiest students in the United States and the most happy among all Ivy League universities.
+Wall Street Journal reported in 2024 that Penn's undergraduate alumni earned the 5th highest salaries (taking into account the cost of education and other factors), which was 2nd in Ivy League behind Princeton.

+Among its professional schools, the school of education was ranked number one in 2021 and Wharton School was ranked number one in 2022 and 2024 and the communication, dentistry, medicine, nursing, law and veterinary schools rank in the top 5 nationally.
+Penn's Law School was ranked number 4 in 2023 and Penn's School of Design and Architecture, and its School of Social Policy and Practice are ranked in the top 10.